We recognise that we do not always get everything right for every family and we are committed to continuously learning and improving our services.

 We want to be open and honest about these reviews and the changes we are making, to reassure our families that we are absolutely committed to providing safe, compassionate care.

-Find out more about how we are improving your maternity services Find out more about how we are improving your neonatal servicesIndependent inquiry into maternity and neonatal services at Leeds Teaching Hospitals
+Find out more about how we are improving your maternity services Find out more about how we are improving your neonatal servicesIndependent review into maternity and neonatal services at Leeds Teaching Hospitals – updated 10 March 2026

-On Monday 20 October 2025 the Government announced that there will be an independent inquiry into maternity and neonatal services at Leeds Teaching Hospitals.
+The Government has announced that the independent review into maternity and neonatal services at Leeds Teaching Hospitals will be chaired by Donna Ockenden.

-We would also like to reassure families in Leeds who are using our services currently, that we are already taking significant steps to address improvements to our maternity and neonatal services, and we know there is still much more to do.
+We would also like to reassure families in Leeds who will be using our services currently, that significant improvements are already underway in our maternity and neonatal services, following reviews by the Care Quality Commission and NHS England.

 If you are a family with concerns about your current care, please ask to speak to your midwife, or the Matron, Team Leader or Ward Manager for the area you are currently in, or where you are receiving care.
 If you wish to raise concerns about your care and share any feedback with us, you can also do this by emailing [email protected]

-Further information on the independent inquiry can be found here: Independent Inquiry into maternity and neonatal services at Leeds Teaching Hospitals
+Further information on the independent review can be found here: Independent review into maternity and neonatal services at Leeds Teaching Hospitals

 National Maternity and Neonatal Investigation